Hari Narayan Apte

 Hari Narayan Apte (8 March 1864 – 3 March 1919) was an Indian Marathi language writer.

 Through his writings, he provided an eminent example to future Marathi fiction writers in respect of writing effective novels and short stories which faithfully reflect different aspects of contemporary society.
 Before him, novelists wrote novels like Gulabakawali with fantastic themes unrelated to realistic social situations.

 Apte presided over Marathi Sahitya Sammelan in Akola in 1912.

 Early life

-Apte was born in 1864 in the town of Parola in Khandesh district of Bombay Presidency, British India (now in Maharashtra).
+Apte was born in 1864 in the town of Parola in Khandesh district of Bombay Presidency, British India (now in Maharashtra) Currently Located in Jalgaon District.
 Shortly thereafter, his family moved to Bombay (now Mumbai) to stay there for a few years and then in 1878 to Poona (now Pune).
 According to the social custom of his times, his family married him off the next year at his age 15.
 (His wife died when he was 27.
 He remarried the next year.)
 Until his death in 1919, Apte spent the rest of his life in Pune.